johangenis/DataquestDataSciPyInterm/README.md

-# Dataquest Data Scientist Path: Python Programming Intermediate Programming Project
+# Dataquest Data Scientist Path: Python Programming Intermediate Course Project

 ## US Gun Deaths Guided Project

 In this project, you'll be working with Jupyter notebook, and analyzing data on gun deaths in the US.
 By the end, you'll have a notebook that you can add to your portfolio or build on top of on your own.
 If you need help at any point, you can consult our solution notebook here.